TickTeam/guide-tt/README.md

 Hi, welcome to TicKTick!

-This book is divided into six parts containing magical features of TickTick.
+This book is divided into six parts containing magical features of TickTick!

 | Chapter | Content |
 | -- | -- |